-The first thing the Frog Family does after we decide on our next trip to Orlando is purchase tickets.
-We don’t have to wait in ticket lines, we have the best-suited ticket combination for our trip, and we save money since we aren’t paying gate price.
+The first thing the Frog Family does after we decide on our next theme park vacation to Orlando (or Los Angeles or San Diego) is purchase tickets.
+We don’t have to wait in ticket lines, we can find the best-suited ticket combination for our trip, and we save money since we aren’t paying gate prices.

-The Frog Family saves at least 4 hours on a week-long trip to Disney by bringing snacks and water with us.
-It can easily take 10-15 minutes to get to the front of the line just for a Coke and popcorn.
+The Frog Family saves at least four hours on a week-long trip to Disney by bringing snacks and water with us.
+During the busiest times, it can easily take 10 to 15 minutes to get to the front of the line just for a Coke and popcorn.
 Time spent recovering from hunger melt-down?
 Zero with this tip.